-The airport taxis can be easily seen when you step out of the airport.
+The airport taxis in Morocco can be easily seen when you step out of the airport.
 There will be men (drivers) who will approach you offering their taxi.
-Before agreeing to take a taxi ask first for the price because airport taxis do not use meter.
+Before agreeing to take a taxi ask first for the price because airport taxis in Morocco do not use meter.
 Remember to negotiate the price because taxi drivers are known to give high price to foreigners.

 For an idea of airport taxi price.
 Coming from Mohammed V (Casablanca) international airport to city center of Casablanca is around 30 kilometers, will cost 250-300 Moroccan Dirham (MAD) or approximately 23-30 US Dollars (USD).